 Listen to the native speakers greeting each other, and then go ahead and practice saying each Japanese phrase aloud.
 Once you’re feeling confident with Japanese greetings you’ll learn some different ways to say goodbye in Japanese as well.
-It’s important to get the basics right, and the Japanese people you meet will really appreciate your efforts.
-You know you’re saying it correctly if they keep talking, expecting you to keep up!

 How to pronounce Japanese greetings

 Greetings like “good morning” or “good afternoon” are incredibly important in Japanese.
 As the Japanese culture is more formal, going through the ritual of greeting another person is an important way of showing respect.
 Japanese tend to bow while saying “Ohayō gozaimasu”, “Konnichiwa” or “Konbanwa” depending on the time of the day.
 Bows can be divided into informal-15 degree angle, formal-30 degree angle, and very formal, deeper angle bows.
 You are expected to greet every person individually, even if they’re in a group.
 That means that if you’re walking along the road and pass a group of five people, you’ll have to say, “Konnichiwa,” and bow five times!

 Informal Japanese GreetingsNowadays it is quite common to use short greetings, like “yā” and “yō”, however, it is more common to say nothing between close friends.
 They just start talking without greetings.
 Listen to the link below to hear some informal Japanese greetings…